joeynor/PyJakimSolatCLI/README.md

 # Availability

-Because it depends on JAKIM web api, i cannot give guarantee that this code will work forever, it will primarility dependent on JAKIM good will to keep it open to be used by public.
+Because it depends on JAKIM web api, i cannot give guarantee that this code will work forever, it will primarily dependent on JAKIM good will to keep it open to be used by public.
 I assume they give let you use it for free, cause their website does the same thing so openly.

 # Why bother